Review and road test of the Nissan GT-R

 SHOCK AND MORE

-Nissan's GT-R has been subtantially revised with smarter looks, driving-performance enhancements and key new features.
+Nissan's GT-R has been subtantially revised with key driving-performance enhancements.
 Jonathan Crouch reports.

 Ten Second Review of the Nissan GT-R

 Although some eyes may be drawn to the Nissan GT-R's price creeping up, if anything the value proposition is now stronger than ever.
 With yet more dynamic ability, this improved, re-styled GT-R is fully prepared to face down the next generation of rivals who are only now responding to the shock of its original launch back in 2007.

 The 'modern' Nissan GT-R legend began with 1989's multi-race winning R32, was bolstered by the N??rburgring-crushing R33 in 1995 and went stratospheric with the 1999 R34, hero of the Gran Turismo PlayStation game.
 Even so, few were prepared for the relentless annihilation of all rivals by the 2007-era GT-R. Here was a car that was offered for sale for less than £60,000 but which could make a £100,000 Porsche 911 Turbo appear out of sorts.

 Somewhat remarkably, the car's creator noted in 2007 that as jaw-dropping as that car was, the real deal would emerge gradually as the result of year-on-year iterations.
 The latest version has been re-fettled but its appeal remains much as before.
 Still the same somewhat brutal styling, still the same rumble of the 3.8-litre V6.
 So let's take a closer look.

 We haven't yet had the chance to give the latest GT-R a thorough appraisal yet, but the somewhat unfathomable thought is that it could actually get much better than it already is.
 Even the original 479bhp GT-R was a car that, if you'd never driven one before, would blast your performance goalposts into the next postcode.